 Scaling the North American Electric Reliability Corporation (NERC) Critical Infrastructure Protection (CIP) compliance requirements across an enterprise can be a daunting task.
-With an ever-expanding list of assets in both IT and OT that need to be accounted for, even the most experienced CISO can become overwhelmed with the complexities of centralizing information across multiple business units.
+With an ever-expanding list of assets in both IT and OT that needs to be accounted for, even the most experienced CISO can become overwhelmed with the complexities of centralizing information across multiple business units.
 Fortunately, there are solutions that enable information security leaders to centralize and scale NERC CIP compliance across the entire enterprise.

 For many CISOs, the NERC CIP compliance requirements are not new.
 The challenge, though, arises as more and more business-side executives and Boards are asking more of their CISOs in terms of reporting on enterprise-wide cyber posture for both risk and compliance.
 Typically, organizations working with NERC communicate directly with the FERC to help tailor new regulations to fit their operating model.
 As such, the processes and workflows these organizations use to satisfy NERC aren’t shared publicly since there is so much private data involved.
 Fortunately, NERC CIP outlines its requirements and it is primarily evaluated using a risk-based approach.
-Using a risk-based approach for NERC CIP allows for easier visibility when running assessments since data is not aggregated to one place, it also allows other risk-based frameworks like NIST CSF to act as a metrical tool for satisfying NERC CIP.
+Using a risk-based approach for NERC CIP allows for easier visibility when running assessments since the data is not aggregated to one place, it also allows other risk-based frameworks like NIST CSF to act as a metrical tool for satisfying NERC CIP.

 For organizations working within the bulk power system, the needs of the tools that make NERC CIP standards compliance possible are changing.
 Information security leaders must look beyond meeting the security management controls and be prepared to align their cyber program with the business objectives of the organization.
 In this post, we’ll be examining the critical capabilities for tools to enable security leaders to scale NERC CIP across their enterprises.

 Centralized directory and categorization of assets